maheshj01/searchfield/README.md

 ### Contributing

-You are welcome to contribute to this package,contribution doesnt necessarily mean sending a pull request it could be
+You are welcome to contribute to this package, to contribute please read the [contributing guidelines](CONTRIBUTING.md).

-- pointing out bugs/issues
-- requesting a new feature
-- improving the documentation
-for more details on contributing to this package please refer [Contributing.md](CONTRIBUTING.md)

-If you feel generous and confident send a PR but make sure theres an open issue if not feel free to create one before you send a PR.
-This helps Identify the problem and helps everyone to stay aligned with the issue :)